tsevdos/phrappe.com/_posts/how-to-style-placeholder-text.md

   - webkit
 ---

-The <a title="The placeholder attribute" href="http://www.w3.org/TR/html5/common-input-element-attributes.html#the-placeholder-attribute" target="_blank">placeholder attribute</a> is one of the most useful **HTML5** attributes, because with just a tiny attribute you provide a better user experience to the end user, you make your code more semantic and all of this is achieved without writing a single line of javascript.
+The [placeholder attribute](http://www.w3.org/TR/html5/common-input-element-attributes.html#the-placeholder-attribute "The placeholder attribute") is one of the most useful **HTML5** attributes, because with just a tiny attribute you provide a better user experience to the end user, you make your code more semantic and all of this is achieved without writing a single line of javascript.
 But this super easy and time saving attribute is a bit difficult to style.
 The typical input styles **don't apply** to our placeholder!
 No worries though, in webkit-based and gecko-based browsers you can apply the below rules and style your placeholders.

 ```html
 <input type="text" placeholder="Placeholder Text" />